Ritural/chrome-extension-boilerplate/README.md

 This extension is designed to provide a starting point for developing Chrome Extensions.

-This is a boilerplate using the Chrome Extension example consisting of Webpack, Typescript, React, and SCSS.
+This is a boilerplate using the Google Chrome Extension example but I've added Webpack, Typescript, React, and SCSS.

-The current implementation follows the Chrome extensions [getting started](https://developer.chrome.com/extensions/getstarted) guide.
+It currently has the same behaviour as the Google Chrome extensions [getting started](https://developer.chrome.com/extensions/getstarted) guide.

 ## Installation